+The main features of Spring MVC Framework are ‘Model, View controller (MVC) design pattern’ and the ‘Dispatcher servlet’.
+These features are described in detailed in this section.

-Model, View, Controller (MVC):
+Model, View, Controller (MVC) design pattern:

 Model View Controller is a well-established software architectural pattern.
 It’s used in web application development in order to separate the business logic from the user interface [26].
 The MVC consists of three modules: Model, View and Controller.
-Controller is the front servlet and acts as an interface between the View ad Model.
+The Controller is the front servlet and acts as an interface between the View and Model.

+The diagram below illustrates the integration between the modules.